 What Causes the Tetris Effect?

-The floating pieces that Tetris players observe when they are not playing are cognitive afterimages.
-A cognitive afterimage is a kind of optical illusion where an image continues to appear in front of our eyes after the exposure to the actual object is over.
+The floating pieces that Tetris players observe when not playing are prime examples of cognitive afterimages.
+A cognitive afterimage is a mental impression that lingers in our minds, similar to an optical illusion where an image persists in our vision after looking at an object.
+Just like the Tetris effect, there are other instances of cognitive afterimages.

-When we play Tetris for hours on end, our brain starts creating new neural pathways that allow us to recognize patterns with less effort and get better at the activity.
+When we play Tetris for hours, our brain starts creating new neural pathways that allow us to recognize patterns with less effort and improve at the activity.
 Our brain, as it were, helps us practice the game even when we are not playing.

 Studies on the Tetris Effect

-One of the earliest studies on the Tetris effect was conducted by American psychologist Richard Haier at the University of California in 1992.
+American psychologist Richard Haier at the University of California conducted one of the earliest studies on the Tetris effect in 1992.
 He discovered the brain consumes less energy as players’ game skills improve.
-Haier showed that regularly playing Tetris results in increasing the thickness of the cerebral cortex, which makes the brain more efficient.
+Haier showed that regularly playing Tetris increases the cerebral cortex's thickness, making the brain more efficient.

 Game Transfer Phenomena